 Perhaps, this allows for assuming that PayPal is waiting for regulatory certainty to progress with any plans related to cryptocurrency.
 However, as of now, rumours remain only rumours, with the company still silent about anything.

-Since June 22, the community has been excited by the news that PayPal is going to launch direct buy and sell of cryptocurrency.
-However, the payment giant is taking its time to provide any confirmations, making people hesitate if this is something more than rumours.
+As CoinIdol, a world blockchain news outlet, reported in late June, the community has been excited by the news that PayPal is going to launch direct buy and sell of cryptocurrency.
+However, the payment giant was taking its time to provide any confirmations, making people hesitate if this is something more than rumours.

 The plans of PayPal were first reported by Condesk news outlet when it cited an anonymous source allegedly close to the company.
 The rumour was amplified by the fact that PayPal announced the hiring of blockchain and cryptocurrency engineers to its team.
 This has put the entire community in excitement, for PayPal is one of the biggest and most popular payment operators globally.
 So, if the company adopts cryptocurrency, it might significantly boost the market.

 However, none of the PayPal representatives officially commented on the news.
 Coinbase and Bitstamp that are said to be its partners on the crypto introduction also keep silent, refusing to communicate with the media on the matter.
 On one hand, it might mean that the plans are still in process, and the company does not want to announce anything before the planning stage is over.
 On the other hand, this might be nothing but rumours, and PayPal actually has no plans on adopting cryptocurrency.

 Nevertheless, the community is generally supportive of such an initiative, while making guesses which coin PayPal might choose.
 Indeed, such a move seems quite logical, considering the popularity cryptocurrency has gained recently.
 Offering direct cryptocurrency buying and selling opportunities could make PayPal stand out among its competitors and strengthen its position as the leading payment processor.